New rise of the urban sauna culture: explore 10 authentic Finnish saunas

 7. Saana, Kuopio

 The newest addition to the Kuopio sauna culture is Saana, which opened in 2019.
 The sauna’s spacious terrace and the log-built main building with its sail-shaped roof fit perfectly into the landscape of the Kallavesi lake.
-Saana’s Sauna & Spa pampers the visitors with traditional and smoke saunas as well as warm outdoor swimming pools, a hot tub and waterfall showers.
+Saana’s Sauna & Spa pampers the visitors with traditional and smoke saunas as well as warm and cold outdoor swimming pools, a hot tub and waterfall showers.
 Saana’s restaurant also serves as a lunch restaurant and a refreshing brunch oasis.

 Kuopion Saana, Siikaranta 12, Kuopio